The 5 Most Dangerous Spiders in Arizona

 5. Black-Footed Yellow Sac Spider

-This nocturnal spider is less well-known than some of its more deadly counterparts, but it is still dangerous.
+This nocturnal spider is less well-known than some of its more notorious counterparts, but it is still a danger.
 Its bite can cause localized pain, redness, and swelling.
-In Arizona, these spiders are most often found on the leaves of trees and shrubs, but they can also be found in a house or another structure.

 4. Desert Recluse